gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 MB(4) -> SA1 (A) -> SA2 (C) ->  SA3(I) -> SA4(Q) -> STE(QLD) --> AUS
 ```

 Each row contains relationship information on 1 unique Mesh block and every region that it relates to.
-From that I can infer that all the other regions also relate to each other in that same row.
+Using this I can infer that all the other regions also relate to each other in that same row.
 In the very simple example above.
 The forth entry.
 Mesh Block 4, exists in SA1 A and up and up.

 To build up the tree of nodes I wrote up some state information into a few helper arrays in a second go file. [co-tree-default.go](https://github.com/gabesargeant/asgs-co-tree/blob/main/co-tree-default.go).
 This information is about what columns are of interest in the csv file, and what order I should build up the nodes from a row of data.
 And then some extra helper stuff.
+If I were to have a none generic Node struct I would probably use interfaces to to create a set of relationships between the regions and try and capture this inforamtion in a data structure rather than arrays.

-Building up the graph was rather simple.
+Thankfully, building up the graph was rather simple.
 the following pseudo code covers the main logic for building the tree.

 ```